DHTMLX/gantt-docs/data/desktop/checkbox.md

 Checkbox Control
 ==================

-{{pronote This functionality is available in the PRO Edition only.}}

 A two-state checkbox.
 The control is used for switching an option or several values on/off.

 For example, it is helpful for: